jonsabados/pointypoints/README.md

 ## Executing tests

 First have docker installed as it is used to run a local dynamo emulator.
 Then execute `make test` which will run unit tests for both the go code and frontend code.

-## Outstanding issues
-pointypoints was put together in a hurry as part of a time boxed learning exercise aimed mainly at playing with websockets + API gateway.
-As such it has some rough edges which should probably be addressed at some point.
-These include:
-* Overuse of websockets.
-All communication with the backend happens via websockets, which actually makes life harder than it needs to be when it comes to dealing with requests that failed and whatnot - if things like writing to the datastore fail there is a good chance the user will face a spinner that never goes away - this is due to websockets not really being a request/response thing and rather just a way of sending messages back and forth without ties between messages.
-It would be better if all actions happend via more standard rest calls, and then websockets were only used to broadcast changes in state.
-* Test coverage is lacking.
-Like if it were something done on the job I would be deeply ashamed level of lacking.
-* ???